tencentyun/cloudgame-ios-sdk/README_EN-US.md

 ## II、Quick start
 1、Experience Cloud Gaming Quickly

 Enter the project directory under Demo, **pod update** update the SDK library file, and run the corresponding project to quickly experience the GS example.
-If you have any questions, please refer to[Demo](Demo/README_EN-US.md)。

-2、PC game quick start

-If you need to integrate the cloud pc game function in your application, please refer to[PCGameQuickStart](Doc/PC_Game_Quick_Start_EN-US.md)。

-3、Mobile game quick start

-If you need to integrate cloud mobile game functions in your application, please refer to[MobileGameQuickStart](Doc/Mobile_Game_Quick_Start_EN-US.md)。

-4、Virtual key quick start
+2、Virtual key quick start

 If you need to integrate a flexible and configurable game button layout in your application, please refer to[VirtualKeyQuickStart](Doc/Virtual_Key_Quick_Start_EN-US.md)。